PacktPublishing/Deep-Learning-Quick-Reference/README.md

-# Practical Convolutional Neural Networks
+# Deep Learning Quick Reference
-This is the code repository for [Practical Convolutional Neural Networks](https://www.packtpub.com/big-data-and-business-intelligence/practical-convolutional-neural-networks?utm_source=github&utm_medium=repository&utm_campaign=9781788392303), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Deep Learning Quick Reference](https://www.packtpub.com/big-data-and-business-intelligence/deep-learning-quick-reference?utm_source=github&utm_medium=repository&utm_campaign=9781788837996), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the book from start to finish.
 ## About the Book
-Convolutional Neural Network (CNN) is revolutionizing several application domains such as visual recognition systems, self-driving cars, medical discoveries, innovative eCommerce and more.You will learn to create innovative solutions around image and video analytics to solve complex machine learning and computer vision related problems and implement real-life CNN models.

-This book starts with an overview of deep neural networkswith the example of image classification and walks you through building your first CNN for human face detector.
-We will learn to use concepts like transfer learning with CNN, and Auto-Encoders to build very powerful models, even when not much of supervised training data of labeled images is available.

-Later we build upon the learning achieved to build advanced vision related algorithms for object detection, instance segmentation, generative adversarial networks, image captioning, attention mechanisms for vision, and recurrent models for vision.
+Deep learning has become an essential necessity to enter the world of artificial intelligence.
+With this book deep learning techniques will become more accessible, practical, and relevant to practicing data scientists.
+It moves deep learning from academia to the real world through practical examples.

+You will learn how Tensor Board is used to monitor the training of deep neural networks and solve binary classification problems using deep learning.
+Readers will then learn to optimize hyperparameters in their deep learning models.
+The book then takes the readers through the practical implementation of training CNN's, RNN's, and LSTM's with word embeddings and seq2seq models from scratch.
+Later the book explores advanced topics such as Deep Q Network to solve an autonomous agent problem and how to use two adversarial networks to generate artificial images that appear real.
+For implementation purposes, we look at popular Python-based deep learning frameworks such as Keras and Tensorflow, Each chapter provides best practices and safe choices to help readers make the right decision while training deep neural networks.

-By the end of this book, you should be ready to implement advanced, effective and efficient CNN models at your professional project or personal initiatives by working on complex image and video datasets.
+By the end of this book, you will be able to solve real-world problems quickly with deep neural networks.

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.